Jp88Programmer/Jp88Programmer/README.md

 ### :woman_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I work as a Software Engineer, contributing to both the frontend and backend of web applications.

 - :zap: I also solve problems on Leetcode and GeeksforGeeks.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Jayendra-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jayendra-parmar-0986931b9/)

 ### :hammer_and_wrench: Languages and Tools :
 <div>